 This blog is much of what I have, and continue to unearth in the ongoing saga of me versus me, and me versus God.
 The content is comprised of my in-and-out of counseling experience, coupled with gritty life lessons, books, messages, and (most importantly) the Bible.
 My hope is that if you are a fatherless daughter or a woman with daddy wounds, you can drink from the pages of this blog and be refreshed.

 Hi, my name is Kia Stephens and I grew up craving the tangible love and affirmation of my biological dad.
 As a child of divorced parents, I know the damaging impact growing up without a father can have on a girl and a woman.
-I wrote this blog for you (and me) to be a source of encouragement, healing, and practical wisdom for women whose fathers were physically or emotionally absent.
+I created this blog for you (and me) to be a source of encouragement, healing, and practical wisdom for women whose fathers were physically or emotionally absent.

-Whether you lacked the love and affirmation of your father due to death, abuse, abandonment, emotional absence, divorce, incarceration, or you simply never knew him, THERE IS HOPE!
+Whether you lack the love and affirmation of your father due to death, abuse, abandonment, emotional absence, divorce, incarceration, or you simply never knew him, THERE IS HOPE!
 God can fill the void within your soul.
 I have experienced this first hand and attribute God’s AMAZING grace with enabling me to forgive and love my dad.

-Each week I hope to present life-changing, and insightful content that specifically speaks to challenges faced by fatherless women.
-The subjects I blog about include, but are not limited to the following topics:
+Each week I hope to present life-changing and insightful content that specifically speaks to challenges faced by fatherless women.
+The subjects I blog about include but are not limited to the following topics:

 This is not a venting blog.
 I love both my father in heaven and my dad on earth.
-For this reason I have purposed to honor them with the words I write, and I will encourage you to do the same.
+For this reason, I have purposed to honor them with the words I write, and I will encourage you to do the same.

 Additionally, I am not a counselor and the advice I share on this blog come straight from the unedited pages of my Christian experience.
-Since the subject of father can get messy you may desire to seek professional help.
+Since the subject of the father can get messy you may desire to seek professional help.
 If you think counseling is a good next step for you please check the resources tab for suggestions on selecting a certified Christian counselor.